hershal-rami/CosmogBot/README.md

     -implement command to display all time kill leaders -host bot on not my laptop
--categorize commands (using cogs so that in .help the commands are labelled instead of "no category") -pokedex data, showdown command type stuff (which API has this info?):
+-categorize commands (using cogs so that in .help the commands are labelled instead of "no category") -require or not require permissions for specific commands to prevent abuse -add error handling (upon error send a descriptive message in the channel so the user knows the issue, ex not having admin permissions)
+-pokedex data, showdown command type stuff (which API has this info?):
     -ideally would be able to have commands similar to ones in showdown -weak, effectiveness, coverage, learn, dex, data, dexsearch, details